Coffee Bean

 Pro Tips

-- Store in opaque, airtight container to prevent oxidation
+- Avoid refrigeration unless in sealed, airtight container to prevent moisture absorption and flavor degradation

 Origin & Heritage